mossmanpete/ParadigmCore/docs/ethereum-peg-spec.md

     }
     ```
 8. Once enough validators (2/3 of active, potentially more) have submitted witness accounts of the event, the events state modification is applied to the corresponding balance in `state.balances`.
-9. If the staker does not currently have any tokens staked, a new entry is added to `state.balances` with the quantity from the event:
+9. If the staker does not currently have any tokens staked, a new entry is added to `state.balances` with the quantity defined by the event:
     ```js
     // in deliverTx()
     // pseudocode - for illustrative purposes